Shriinivas/blenderbezierutils/README.md

 While drawing, you can undo one segment at a time by pressing backspace.
 Pressing escape removes the entire curve.
 After the drawing is finished, the curve creation can be undone by pressing ctrl-Z  <br><br>

 ### Drawing Primitive Shapes:
+Other than Bézier curve you can also create primitive shapes with Bézier segments.
+To do this, select the appropriate primitive shape from the Draw Shape drop-down in the tollbar at the top.
+The shapes currently available are 1) Rectangle 2) Ellipse / Circle 3) Polygon 4) Star.
+Click the starting point and end point of the shape.
+To draw shapes with equal height and width (e.g. perfect circle or square), hold down shift key.
+You can optionally snap to the grid.
+The shapes are all 2d, so for drawing in the 3d perspective view, you can either choose a constraining plane or set the orientation to view.
+In perspective view, without any constraining plain, the depth value of the current mouse location is applied to all the points.<br>
 <p align="center"><img src="https://github.com/Shriinivas/blenderbezierutils/blob/master/drawprim.gif" alt="Demo"/></p><br/>
+<b>Adjusting number of segments (Ellipse) or Sides (Polygon / Star):</b> <br>
+To adjust the segment count or sides use the mouse wheel or + or - keys on numpad. <br>
+<b>Drawing from Center or from Corner:</b> <br>
+You can start the drawing either from the corner (Bounding Box) or from the center by choosing appropriate option in the Drawing Mode drop-down.<br>
+<b>Sweep (Available in Ellipse / Circle, Polygon and Star):</b> <br>

 ## Flexi Edit Bézier Tool
 ![Demo](https://github.com/Shriinivas/blenderbezierutils/blob/master/editdemo.gif)<br>